rmca14/microsoft-authentication-library-for-go/msal-go/packages/public/index.md

 ## type AcquireByUsernamePasswordOption

 >[!WARNING]
-> The AcquireTokenByUsernamePassword flow has been deprecated due to security risks, use a more secure flow.
-Follow [this guide](https://aka.ms/msal-ropc-migration) for migration guidance.
+> The AcquireTokenByUsernamePassword has been deprecated due to security risks.
+Microsoft recommends using a more secure authentication flow.
+Follow the official guidance on how to [Migrate from ROPC](https://aka.ms/msal-ropc-migration).

 AcquireByUsernamePasswordOption is implemented by options for AcquireTokenByUsernamePassword